Seattle Public Schools

 Wallingford Playfield does not currently include an off-leash area, so this project would not remove existing dog park space.

-The Lincoln High School Practice Field at Wallingford Playfield will cut down student travel and reduce our carbon footprint.
+If the Lincoln High School Practice Field is located at Wallingford Playfield, it will cut down student travel and reduce our carbon footprint.

 By placing the field within walking distance of both Lincoln High School and Hamilton International Middle School, we can drastically reduce the need for buses, cutting down on pollution and environmental impact.